Rosa Elena Bonilla

 Rosa Elena Bonilla Ávila, also known as Rosa Elena de Lobo (born 2 February 1967), a Honduran politician and interior designer, is the wife of the 54th president of Honduras, Porfirio Lobo and former First Lady of Honduras.

 Biography

 Rosa was born on 2 February 1967 in Tegucigalpa, Honduras to Fernando Bonilla Martínez and Maria Elena Avila.
 She spent her childhood in El Basque neighborhood and studied at "Escuela 14 de julio".
 She graduated in interior designing from "Instituto Alfa" in Tegucigalpa in 1987.

 In early 1990s Rosa served as secretary in the office of Porfirio Lobo, who was then the director of the Honduran Forest Development Corporation (COHDEFOR).
-Porfirio and Rosa got married in 1992 and have three children Amber, Said and Luis Fernando.
+Porfirio and Rosa got married in 1992 and have four children Amber, Said, Rosa Elena, and Luis Fernando.